Kondo breakdown induced by non-Hermitian complex hybridization: Introduction

-The Kondo effect in ultracold alkaline-earth atoms has been widely explored in theory \cite{Gorshkov10, ARey10, ARey10A, Demler13, ARey15, Nakagawa15, Nishida16, Zhai16, Ashida18, Schiro24, Schiro24arXiv, Stefanini25, Vanh25, Werner25, Qu25, Hasegawa21, Han23, Kulkarni25, Kulkarni25light, Kattel25, Lourenco18, Kulkarni22} and the Kondo Hamiltonian has been realized in experiments though the direct observation of the Kondo resonance is not yet achieved mainly due to thermal fluctuations \cite{Riegger18, Ono21}.
+The Kondo effect in ultracold alkaline-earth atoms has been widely explored in theory \cite{Gorshkov10, ARey10, ARey10A, Demler13, ARey15, Nakagawa15, Nishida16, Zhai16, Scazza25, Ashida18, Schiro24, Schiro24arXiv, Stefanini25, Vanh25, Werner25, Qu25, Hasegawa21, Han23, Kulkarni25, Kulkarni25light, Kattel25, Lourenco18, Kulkarni22} and the Kondo Hamiltonian has been realized in experiments though the direct observation of the Kondo resonance is not yet achieved mainly due to thermal fluctuations \cite{Riegger18, Ono21}.
 In this context, the NH Kondo model has been investigated \cite{Nakagawa18, Kattel25L, Chen25, Burke25}, where non-Hermiticity arises from two-body loss caused by inelastic scattering between a ground-state atom and a metastable excited-state atom \cite{Riegger18, Ono21}.
 Such two-body loss induces a breakdown of the Kondo effect associated with an anomalous reversion of the renormalization group flow \cite{Nakagawa18}.
 The Kondo breakdown induced by non-Hermiticity offers a prototypical phenomenon in the strong correlation effects on NH quantum impurity physics.
 However, since the specific form of dissipation differs between the NH-AIM with one-body loss \cite{Yamamoto24} and the NH Kondo model with two-body loss \cite{Nakagawa18}, the core mechanism behind the Kondo breakdown is still elusive.

 In this paper, we study the AIM with the NH complex hybridization and demonstrate that the renormalization effect of the complex hybridization gives a simple mechanism of the Kondo breakdown.
 We first analyze the model by means of the NH generalization of the slave-boson (SB) mean-field theory and elucidate that the model can describe the Kondo breakdown with a single complex parameter, in contrast to the case of one-body loss.
 We also employ the second-order perturbation theory and show that the Kondo breakdown induced by the complex hybridization is relevant to that of the NH Kondo model with two-body loss.
 Moreover, we obtain the exact Bethe ansatz results that support the transition point obtained by the SB mean-field theory.
-Finally, we formulate the Lehmann representation for the NH retarded Green function to demonstrate that the analytic continuation to the complex energy no longer holds upon the Kondo breakdown.